How to Use the API?

 The curl string is generated for Linux systems.
 On Windows, all ' (single quotes) must be replaced with " (double quotes), and inner quotes must be escaped.
 Alternatively, you can use a Linux-like terminal, such as Git Bash.

-In the API documentation, you can view the data model for each command’s response and complex parameters by switching to the “Model” tab.
-The models specify field types and provide brief descriptions.
+In the API documentation, you can view the data model for each command’s response and complex parameters by switching to the Model tab.
+The models specify field types and include brief descriptions.